Allegheny-Computer-Science-203-S2020/cs203-S2020-management/management.md

 - How will your team elicit, analyze, and document the requirements for the software project?
+  * In this case, "elicit" means to figure out the work that we would need to do- in other words, understand what components and features the project would have

 - What will your team do if it determines that it cannot feasibly implement promised features?